 top of page

-Clash of Empires The Battle of Trebbia 218 BC
+Clash of Empires: The Battle of Trebbia 218 BC

 In this article I’m going to use the Clash Battle System to recreate the Carthaginian general Hannibal’s victory over the Romans at Trebbia in 218 BC.
 Trebbia is significant because it is the first major battle in which Hannibal demonstrated his military genius and it is the only battle in which his use of war elephants contributed to his victory.
 In fact, they were also used at Zama at the end of the Second Punic War (202 BC).
 However, that was a Carthaginian defeat.